 But as a Christian I do have a solid foundation — the person of Jesus Christ himself.
 It is his understanding and example that I attempt to follow.
 And it is his example that provides a way for us to demonstrate genuine acceptance and love towards those whose behaviour we strongly disapprove of, without insulting or attacking.
 I think we still have a lot to learn from him — myself included.

 It is Christians (or those claiming to be) who need to learn from him first of all.
 There are those who claim to be Christians yet completely fail to follow Jesus' model and are driven by malice in their disapproval of others, and they have no excuse.
-Another tendency amongst my own camp is to focus on homosexual behaviour as a (usually subconscious) cover for sins that are in reality just as serious before God, but are uncomfortably close to home, like a lax attitude towards divorce, lying, gossiping, greed, pride... the list goes on.
+Another tendency amongst my own camp is to focus on homosexual behaviour as a (usually subconscious) cover for sins that are in reality just as serious before God, but are uncomfortably close to home, like pornography, lying, gossiping, greed, pride... the list goes on.
 We need to repent of that.

 If I haven't convinced you on any of these points, please be assured that I will continue to treat you with respect and kindness, whether you are gay, straight, Christian, atheist or anything else.
 If I have any understanding of the Christian message, this is the only thing I can sensibly do.

 Note 1: it probably goes without saying that these are my personal views.
 I don't know what Brendan Eich would think about these things, and I'm not representing the views of other organisations that I'm involved in like Django, etc.

 Note 2: I have disabled comments on this post due to the low signal-to-noise ratio that I expect in response to this post, sorry.
 If you would like to engage me in genuine, respectful discussion, I'd love to hear from you, but please do so by email.